 Keep in mind the following to make sure you utilize the full potential of this powerful data feature across all your company's contracts:

 - Be consistent in naming patterns - you will be able to use all data fields ongoing and save a lot of time by naming them correctly from the start:

-- We recommend a full naming convention with a first capital letter for each field name, without underscores or other special separators in between (for example: "Start date")
+- We recommend a full naming convention with a first capital letter for each field name, without underscores or other special separators in between (for example: "Start date").

-- Every time you start typing a name of a new data field, all already existing fields will be displayed to you, allowing you to reuse one of them or just get inspired by their naming.
+- Every time you start typing the name of a new data field, all already existing fields will be displayed to you, allowing you to reuse one of them or just get inspired by their naming.

 Need more details about good data fields?

 We have built a data library of the most common contract data fields.
-In our library, you can filter based on different contract types or contract workflows such as HR, Compliance, NDA, DPA, Employment, Sales, and more.
+In our library, you can filter based on different contract types or contract workflows, such as HR, Compliance, NDA, DPA, Employment, Sales, and more.